lazaman361/2/README.md

 ## My goal was to...

+**[English]**

+Make a website with an administration system.
+It is necessary for the website to provide the following functionalities:

+- Login and registration.
+- News feed.
+- Adding comments.
+- News feed by categories (there is a navigation menu which enables choosing news by category).
+- Adding and removing news that only the website administrator can do.
+- Adding and removing comments that the website administrator can do.
+- Every user should be able to remove his own comment.

+**[Serbian/Srpski]**

 Napraviti web sajt i odgovarajući sistem administracije za njega.
 Potrebno je da sajt obezbeđuje sledeće funkcionalnosti:

 - Logovanje i registraciju korisnika.